Safety Achievement Awards Rules & Regulations

 - Total number of Recordable Medical Cases to be charged as a result of injuries and illnesses during the period (entries in Column A of form OSHA No. 300 “Log and Summary of Work Related Injuries and Illnesses”)

-- A copy of the OSHA 300 log covering the period must be attached, following the second and fourth quarters, for verification of the number of cases.
+- A copy of the OSHA 300 log covering the period must be attached for verification of the number of cases.
 The left side of the form showing names, dates and description of injury or illness may be omitted.

 - The date of submittal and signature of the authorized plant official or representative preparing report.

-Reports shall be submitted quarterly to and received by Manufacture Alabama as follows:
+Reports shall be submitted annually to and received by Manufacture Alabama no later than the 25th day of January following the conclusion of the program period.

-The Manufacture Alabama Board of Directors, upon recommendations of the Safety & Security Committee, shall select program awards.
-Awards shall be made each year at the Manufacture Alabama Annual Safety Conference as follows:
+Manufacture Alabama upon reviewing all submission results, shall select program awards.
+Awards shall be made each year at the Manufacture Alabama Annual Safety Conference or at a separate event as time allows.

 - All plants with no lost workday cases receive a “No Lost-Time Certificate” presented by the Alabama Department of Industrial Relations.